p2panda/handbook/website/docs/tutorials/fishy.md

 Do you want to commit these changes (2 total)? [y/n]
 ```

+(in the actual output the changes are highlighted in nice colours....)

 Confirming here will update the `schema.lock` file, then all we need to do is `deploy` again: